 This section is a brief literature review of data evaluating corn losses of nitrate for the purpose of comparing the deep row forestry system to a well researched conventional agricultural practice.
-Baseline nitrate-N in subsurface drainage water ranges from 3-10 mg/L if no fertilizer is added to the crop.
+Baseline NO3-N in subsurface drainage water ranges from 3-10 mg/L if no fertilizer is added to the crop.
 This level of fertilizer results in a crop that is not economical (Andraski et al., 2000).
 For corn with yields of 125 to 175 bushels per acre, nitrate in drain tile water ranged from 18 to 30 mg NO3-N/L (Weed and Kanwar, 1996; Kanwar, 1997).
-Randall et al. (1997) found nitrate in drain tile water to average 23 mg NO3-N/L for corn-soybean two-year rotation and 32 mg NO3-N/L for continuous corn.
-Randall and Vetch (2005) found nitrate in drain tile water to range from 10.7 mg NO3-N/L to 14.3 mg NO3-N/L for the corn phase of a corn-soybean two-year rotation.
-Jaynes et al. (2001) found that flow-weighted nitrate-N concentrations for economically viable levels of corn production were13-25 mg NO3-N/L. Most of these studies indicated that nitrate concentration could be reduced to 10-12 mg NO3-N/L if N application rate was reduced, cover crops were used, applications were split, and continuous corn was replaced with a cornsoybean two year rotation.
+Randall et al. (1997) found nitrate in drain tile water to average 23 mg NO3-N /L for corn-soybean two-year rotation and 32 mg NO3-N /L for continuous corn.
+Randall and Vetch (2005) found nitrate in drain tile water to range from 10.7 mg NO3-N /L to 14.3 mg NO3-N /L for the corn phase of a corn-soybean two-year rotation.
+Jaynes et al. (2001) found that flow-weighted NO3-N concentrations for economically viable levels of corn production were13-25 mg NO3-N /L. Most of these studies indicated that nitrate concentration could be reduced to 10-12 mg NO3-N /L if N application rate was reduced, cover crops were used, applications were split, and continuous corn was replaced with a corn-soybean two year rotation.

-Randall et al. (1997) found that perennial crops reduced the amount of residual soil nitrogen and reduced the drainage water flow compared to row crops.
+During periods of depressed rainfall, no subsurface flow occurred beneath crop systems that had high above ground biomass, while flow occurred beneath continuous corn and corn-soybean rotation (Randall et al. (1997).
+Perennial crops reduced the amount of residual soil nitrogen and reduced the drainage water flow compared to row crops.

-Andraski et al. (2000) found nitrate-N levels from 18 to more than 20 mg/L in suction lysimeters for various economically viable levels of corn production.
+Andraski et al. (2000) found NO_3 -N levels from 18 to more than 20 mg/L in suction lysimeters for various economically viable levels of corn production.